fastoch/Linux/Redirection.md

 Standard error logs any error that is generated when the system is not able to run a command.

 We can use various redirection techniques to manipulate how these components are handled.
+For example, we can make a command input its results into a file instead of printing them on screen.

 ---